Paralysis Ticks Guide: Symptoms & Treatment

 What to do if you have found a tick on your pet?

 Remove the tick immediately.
-Using your thumb and index fingers, gently pinch the section of your pet’s skin that the tick has attached itself to.
-Then get as close to the skin as possible and firmly pull the tick out of the skin.
-Especially designed tick removers and tick twisters are also available to assist with this process
+Using your thumb and index fingers, gently pinch the section of your pet’s skin to which the tick has attached itself.
+Then, get as close to the skin as possible and firmly pull the tick out of the skin.
+Specially designed tick removers and twisters are also available to assist with this process.

 Next, take your pet to the vet straight away.
-Even if they’re not displaying symptoms of tick paralysis, it’s important to get them checked over by a professional.
-The symptoms may take time to appear and by this time your pet may be showing early signs of paralysis.
+Even if they’re not displaying symptoms of tick paralysis, it’s important to get them checked by a professional.
+The symptoms may take time to appear, and by this time, your pet may be showing early signs of paralysis.
 A quick response can make all the difference.

 Find your local Greencross Vets clinic or nearest emergency vet hospital.